ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

-Woah, that's a lot of songs with a popularity score close to 0!
+That's a lot of songs with a popularity score close to 0!
 It's important to consider that popularity scores are derived from a spotify algorithm that considers the number of times a song is played and how recent those plays are (Spotify, n.d.).
 It's also important to consider that every song on spotify is ranked independently, so duplicates of the same song can have different scores.
-One version of the song on Spotify could have a signifcantly different score compared to another version (ex: explicit vs non-explicit).
+One version of the song on Spotify could have a signifcantly different score compared to another version (e.g., explicit vs non-explicit).
 It's possible that the songs ranked at 0 in the playlist are a mix of songs I like that aren't popular and songs that are not from the original album.
-Further analysis is required.
+Further analysis would be required to determine the maximum popularity of a given song from that subset of data.
 Looking at the rest of the popularity data shows generally the songs in the playlist tend toward a high popularity.

 Looking at the release years show an expotential trend of increasing track counts as the year increases.
 There are a handful of songs that are added from 1968 to around the mid 1990's, but the quantity quickly increases afterwards.
 This data shows that the songs in the playlist tend toward more modern songs.